 Both the Vinci and Super Vinci are built the same, overall, and have three main sections – stock, trigger group, and receiver/barrel.
 They come together and can be taken apart in seconds, and this makes it that much easier to assemble/disassemble the shotgun, maintain it, lube it, clean it, and store or transport it.
 The Super Vinci is one of the most lightweight, well-balanced, and accurate semi-automatic shotguns available today, and Benelli knew what they were doing when they released it.
 They gave people the Vinci, and two years later introduced the next generation of Vinci.
-The Super Vinci is available only in 12 gauge, chambered for 2¾ inch, 3 inch, and 3½ inch.
-It comes in 2 different barrel lengths (26 inch, 28 inch), 4 different finishes (Black Synthetic, Realtree Max-5, Realtree APG, and Gore Optifade Concealment – Marsh), and has a 3+1 magazine capacity.
+The Super Vinci is available only in 12 gauge, chambered for 2¾”, 3″, and 3½”.
+It comes in 2 different barrel lengths (26″, 28″), 4 different finishes (Black Synthetic, Realtree Max-5, Realtree APG, and Gore Optifade Concealment – Marsh), and has a 3+1 magazine capacity.
 The different models come with 5 choke tubes – cylinder, improved cylinder, modified, improved modified, and full choke – treated with Benelli’s own Crio system.
-There is a red bar front sight, and beaded mid-sight.
+There are also red bar front and beaded mid sights.

 Common Problems with the Benelli Super Vinci